alejopc7410/MITTKEDIN/README.md

 # MITTKEDIN
-Welcome to the Simple Social Network!
+Welcome!
 This is a lightweight and user-friendly social networking platform designed for easy communication and connection with friends and family.

 ## Table of Contents
 Features